Online therapy across Texas. In-person therapy in San Antonio.

 Norman Klaunig, MA, LPC, NCC | Texas LPC #89856 | Online therapy across Texas | In-person therapy in San Antonio | English/German

-If you are looking for an honest and authentic therapist who gets you, you are in the right place.
+If you are looking for an honest and authentic therapist who gets you and is direct when appropriate, you are in the right place.

 I invite you to get started!